lsyyy310/Flexible-Regression-Adjustment/README.md

 - `outcome_treats`: Vector of strings of the form `'{outcome name}_{treatment name}'` which are inputs into `param_func`

 **Returns**: Vector with point estimate and standard error

+## Applied Analysis Example (main_FRA.R)

+The `main_FRA.R` file demonstrates a comprehensive application of the FRA methodology to real experimental data from an ongoing research project.
+This script showcases how to implement FRA in practice for causal inference analysis.

+**Note**: This analysis uses proprietary experimental data from ongoing research and requires access to private preprocessing functions.
+The data files and preprocessing scripts are not included in this public repository for confidentiality reasons.

+### Key Features

+**Treatment Effect Estimation**:
+- Average Treatment Effects (ATE): Direct treatment comparisons between treatment groups
+- Local Average Treatment Effects (LATE): Instrumental variable estimation for cases with treatment compliance issues, using assignment as instrument for actual treatment takeup

+**Robustness and Inference**:
+- Bootstrap Analysis: Implements stratified bootstrap resampling (maintaining treatment group balance)
+- Confidence Intervals: Calculates bootstrap-based confidence intervals with bias correction and coverage assessment
+- Model Comparison: Support for multiple machine learning methods with R-squared evaluation

+**Visualization**:
+- Coefficient plots with multiple confidence intervals (90%, 95%, 99%)
+- Comparative visualization of original estimates vs. bootstrap results

 ## Citation